Embark on a flavorful journey as we explore 15 different types of tea, showcasing the diverse range of this widely loved beverage!

 Herbal teas on white background

-Unlike the types of tea mentioned above, herbal teas (or tisanes) are not made from the leaves of Camellia Sinensis, but rather from various herbs, spices, flowers, and fruits.
-Herbal infusions offer a wide range of flavors, aromas, and health benefits, and they are often enjoyed for their soothing and calming effects.
+Unlike black and green tea, herbal teas (or tisanes) are not made from Camellia Sinesis leaves.
+Instead, they come from a variety of herbs, spices, flowers, and fruits.
+Herbal tea infusions can come in a wide variety of flavors, aromas, and purported health benefits, and are often favored for their soothing and calming effects.

 Some popular herbal teas include Chamomile, Peppermint, Hibiscus, Lavender, Licorice, Olive Leaves, Turmeric, and Rooibos tea among many others.